runeflobakk/sbt-idea-scalatest/README.md

 ## Creating new SBT project

-Execute the followin commands in a terminal window:
+Execute the following commands in a terminal window:
-> mkdir test-doodling
+    mkdir test-doodling
-> cd test-doodling
+    cd test-doodling
-> sbt
+    sbt